 The Boernician-Scottish people who came to North America were often nearly penniless when they arrived, and brought very few personal effects with them.
 Much Scottish heritage was lost in the process, and it is only this century that highland games, Clan societies, and other patriotic Scottish organizations have helped the ancestors of Scots to rediscover their national legacy.
 Brownriggs were some of the first of the immigrants to arrive in North America:

-Brownrigg Settlers in the United States in the 17th Century
+Brownrigg Settlers in United States in the 17th Century

-Brownrigg Settlers in the United States in the 18th Century
+Brownrigg Settlers in United States in the 18th Century

-Brownrigg Settlers in the United States in the 19th Century
+Brownrigg Settlers in United States in the 19th Century

-Brownrigg Settlers in the United States in the 20th Century
+Brownrigg Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.